Antonis-ge0/TaskManagementApp/README.md

 ### 1) Start the backend

-Open a terminal in the `backend` folder:
+Open a terminal in the `backend` folder
 ```bash python -m venv .venv```

 Activate the virtual environment: